Pd0rk1n/iso/README.md

 # iso
-My iso this was forked from the Kirodubes Project https://github.com/kirodubes
+This iso was forked from the Kiro-dubes Project https://github.com/kirodubes